Program length: 6 weeks

 - Pulmonary diagnostics (pulmonary function testing and interventional bronchoscopy)

 - Arterial blood analysis

 During the rotations, you observe and assist with:

-- Administering bronchodilator therapy for patients with chronic obstructive pulmonary disorder (COPD) and asthma
+- Administering therapy for patients with chronic and acute disease processes

 - Providing supplemental oxygen to patients

-- Harvesting and analyzing arterial blood to provide laboratory feedback to physicians
+- Analyzing arterial blood to provide laboratory feedback to physicians